Luhmeiy/Natours/README.md

 ## About

-Natours is a working landing page developed during [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/) course.
+Natours is a landing page developed during [Advanced CSS and Sass: Flexbox, Grid, Animations and More!](https://www.udemy.com/course/advanced-css-and-sass/) course.

 Natours is a website focused on nature tours throughout the world with multiple options of duration, number of guides, lodgings and difficulty.